tjwilliam125/Calibre-News-Delivery/README.md

 Calibre News Delivery (Dropbox Edition)

-​A serverless automation tool that fetches daily news sources, converts them to EPUB using Calibre, and delivers them directly to a Dropbox folder for syncing to e-readers.
+​A serverless automation tool that fetches daily news sources, converts them to EPUB using Calibre, and delivers them directly to a Dropbox folder for syncing to e-readers (which could be further automated using the Dropsync app).
 Currently configured to run automatically every day at 6:00 AM CDT (11:00 UTC).

 ​Features